dodoturkoz/java-maths-projects/README.md

 ## Matrix Statistics

-Ever wondered about the statistical properties of matrices?
-In this project, we explore the variance of random nxn matrices and tridiagonal matrices.
+In this project, we explore the variance of random nxn matrices and tridiagonal matrices using abstract classes.